France, Pasquino: “Will Macron win back. Anti-political boom? It’s good for Fratoianni”

 Marine Le Pen and Emmanuel Macron

-Gianfranco Pasquino, professor emeritus of political science: “No influence on right-wing parties in Italy because Le Pen will lose, Zemmour has gone pretty badly and Mélenchon, if anything, is left-wing anti-system.
+Gianfranco Pasquino, Emeritus Professor of Political Science: “No influence on right-wing parties in Italy because Le Pen will lose, Zemmour has gone pretty badly and Mélenchon, if anything, is left-wing anti-system.
 Here, therefore, he should rather cheer Fratoianni “

 The French have closed the first round of the presidential elections.
 The outcome of the challenge between Emmanuel Macron and Marine Le Pen is postponed to the ballot in two weeks.
 It is true that the current occupant of the Elysée has the advantage, but it is equally evident that the consensus gathered by the front of the anti-system parties, from Le Pen to the far right of Eric Zemmourto the left of Jean-Luc Mélenchon, added to the other less representative ones, it exceeded the 50% threshold.
 Enough, especially after the victory of Orban in Hungaryto revive the right-wing parties in Italy, starting with Salvini’s League?
 Affaritaliani.it asked Gianfranco Pasquino.
 The emeritus professor of Political Science has no doubts about it: “No influence because Le Pen will essentially lose, Zemmour has done quite badly and Mélenchon, if anything, is left-wing anti-system.
 Here, therefore, he should rather cheer up Fratoianni ”.